1. Our Plugins

-- WP Smush Pro – Image files may contain EXIF data which could identify a user.
-By default, with WP Smush Pro enabled, EXIF data is not saved locally, but a setting in the plugin does allow for it to be enabled.
+- Smush Pro – Image files may contain EXIF data that could identify a user.
+By default, with Smush Pro enabled, EXIF data is not saved locally, but a setting in the plugin does allow for it to be enabled.

-1.2 Plugins That Send WPMU DEV InfoLink to chapter 2
+1.2 Plugins That Send WPMU DEV InfoCopy chapter anchor to clipboard

 Some of our plugins require the WPMU API key and the WPMU DEV Dashboard plugin to be in place in order to make their features and services possible.
 These include:

 A few of our plugins may also send end-user or site visitor personal information to WPMU DEV, depending on the settings in place in your WordPress installation.

 These plugins are:

 Defender: If you choose to activate ‘Audit Logging’ in Defender Pro, we will track and store site and user activity, such as usernames, comments, posts, login attempts, setting changes, and upload timestamps on our secure servers.
 ‘Audit Logging’ is an optional feature that can be turned off in the Defender plugin.

 Snapshot Pro: Used to store backups of your WordPress database, so this may include any personal information that is also in your WordPress database.
 You can fully delete backups at any time.